What to do if your files were corrupted or renamed by ransomware

 - Select a version of the file before the ransomware took effect.

 If you need to restore a large number of files:

-Before signing back in, we recommend that you:
+Before logging back in, we recommend that you:

-- When you sign back in on your device, you’ll download the recovered files from Dropbox instead of the encrypted ones
+- When you log back in on your device, you’ll download the recovered files from Dropbox instead of the encrypted ones.

 If you're still worried about your Dropbox account, contact us and we'll do whatever we can to help.